-The Tricky Parts of Alzheimer's: Coping through the stages
+The Tricky Stages of Alzheimer's: Coping with Behavioral Symptoms

 I remember the first time we went to the neurologist and listened to the doctor explain what mom was recently diagnosed with, it was early-onset Alzheimers and my mom was 58.
 The doctor very nonchalantly went over how we as a family should respond to my mom's "changes."